cyberbotics/webots-doc/guide/web-animation.md

 ### Scene refresh rate

 The scene refresh rate is defined by the `WorldInfo.FPS` field.
-However, the `WorldInfo.basicTimeStep` field have an impact on the refresh rate too, because the update are only sent during the simulation step.
+However, the `WorldInfo.basicTimeStep` field have an impact on the refresh rate too, because the updates are only sent during the simulation step.
 The actual refresh rate can be computed with the following formula:

-%figure "Animation refresh rate."
+%figure
 ![animation_refresh_rate_formula.png](images/animation_refresh_rate_formula.png)
 %end